VenkataSateesh8/Driver-Drowsiness-Detection/README.md

 ### Results
 The Driver Drowsiness Detection system was rigorously tested and demonstrated a high degree of effectiveness in real-time identification of driver drowsiness through eye closure metrics.

-Key highlights from the system's performance include:
+**Key highlights from the system's performance include:**
-•	Detection Accuracy: The system consistently identified drowsiness with remarkable accuracy, thanks to its sophisticated facial landmark analysis.
+- Detection Accuracy: The system consistently identified drowsiness with remarkable accuracy, thanks to its sophisticated facial landmark analysis.
-•	Alert Response: Immediate alerting mechanism upon detection of drowsiness, proving its potential in averting risk-prone driving scenarios.
+- Alert Response: Immediate alerting mechanism upon detection of drowsiness, proving its potential in averting risk-prone driving scenarios.

 These outcomes underscore the system's reliability in enhancing driving safety by mitigating drowsiness-related risks on the road.